-Benefits gained by a Programme Representatives are listed below:
+Benefits gained by a Representatives are listed below:

-- Altruistic benefits: - Chance to improve your course; - Suggest changes designed to improve the course over the coming years; - Represent the opinion of others; - An opportunity to make a constructive difference. - Get exclusive access to training organised for Programme Representatives only. - Improve the relationship you have with staff at the institute; - Be willing to get involved and do more with your time at the institute other than just being a student; - Meet new people, particularly within your school; - An important role to add to your CV.
+- Altruistic benefits: - Chance to improve your course; - Suggest changes designed to improve the course over the coming years; - Represent the opinion of others; - An opportunity to make a constructive difference. - Get exclusive access to training organised with external companies - Improve the relationship you have with staff at the institute; - Be willing to get involved and do more with your time at the institute other than just being a student; - Meet new people, particularly within your school; - An important role to add to your CV.